gmmoliveira/blog/README.md

-A blog written by the machine learning engineer Guilherme Oliveira
+A blog written by the machine learning engineer Guilherme Oliveira: https://gmmoliveira.github.io/blog/